Michael-Gatmaitan/flask-api-lab-sample/README.md

 ## Information

-This template is from Sir Randy Pangilinan (Crono Bane) and I (Michael Gatmaitan) made the design and debugged the code to make it work as a part of activity.
+This template is from Crono Bane and I made the design and debugged the code to make it work as a part of activity.

 ## License